AR banner

 Serial: LM239

-Code: PO-M
+Code: PO:M

-Base: RAF Waddington, Lincolshire
+Base: RAF Waddington, Lincolnshire

-Location: South east Spielberg
+Location: South east of Spielberg

-Pilot: F/O. Kenneth Verdun Millar Aus/415948 RAAF PoW
+Pilot: Fg Off.
+Kenneth Verdun Millar 415948 RAAF Age 28.
+PoW No: 6176 * (1)

-Fl/Eng: Sgt.
-John Howard Barnes 9645530 RAFVR PoW
+Flt Eng: Sgt.
+John Howard Barnes 9645530 RAFVR Age 24.
+PoW No: 970 ** (2)

-Nav: W/O. Keith Alan McKay Aus/408709 RAAF PoW
+Nav: WO.
+Keith Alan McKay 408709 RAAF Age 30.
+PoW No. 6173 * (3)

 REASON FOR LOSS:

 This raid caused widespread devastation in the centre of Karlsruhe; mainly administrative and commercial buildings, but munitions factories and military barracks all suffered but the important railway repair shops, already attacked early in the month by the USAAF received little extra damage.
-Thirty-one crews of Nos.
-463 and 467 commented on the difficulty of identifying the target markers at Karlsruhe but were generally satisfied with the raid.
+Thirty-one (31) crews of 463 and 467 squadrons commented on the difficulty of identifying the target markers at Karlsruhe but were generally satisfied with the raid.

 The pilot later reported:

-'The aircraft was hit by flak and damaged.
+'The aircraft was hit by Flak and damaged.
 The port wing was hit and the port outer on fire.
 Could not feather port outer as still windmilling.
 The fire from this engine was spreading rapidly along the whole port wing the petrol tanks apparently being holed.

 Ordered put on chutes but not jump.
 Immediately the fire enveloped the whole wing and abandon order given and acknowledge.
 No crew injured.
 It is possible that Perkins the mid upper gunner could have been in the aircraft at time of abandoning as the I/C was still working but I could not get any more response from the two gunners who were the only two I had not personally seen abandon.
 I presumed they had left and as my position was getting intensively hot I abandoned about 10000 feet.
 Aircraft was under control but port wing burning fiercely.

-W/O. Keith McKay: Born on the 02nd May 1914 in Brunswick, Victoria.
+(3) Keith Alan McKay was born on the 2nd May 1914 in Brunswick, Victoria.
 Enlisted in Adelaide.
-Discharged from the RAAF on the 04th December 1945.
+Discharged from the RAAF on the 4th December 1945.
 Passed away on the 11th February 1972, age 57.

-Fl/Sgt.
-Alan Meggs: Born on the 22nd December 1923 in Bendigo, Victoria.
+(5) Alan Maxwell Meggs was born on the 22nd December 1923 in Bendigo, Victoria.
 Enlisted in Melbourne on the 15th October 1942.
 Discharged from the RAAF on the 17th December 1945.
+Passed away on the 5th December 2003 in Melbourne, Victoria aged 79.

-Fl/Lt.
-Francis Cleary: Born on the 05th April 1915 in Warrnambool, Victoria.
-Enlisted in Melbourne on the 02nd December 1940.
-Discharged from the RAAF on the 03rd October 1945.
+(7) Francis James Cleary was born on the 5th April 1915 in Warrnambool, Victoria.
+Enlisted in Melbourne on the 2nd December 1940.
+Discharged from the RAAF on the 3rd October 1945.
 Passed away on the 15th November 1975, age 60.

-Burial and other details:
+Burial details:

-Other sources as quoted below:
+Other sources listed below:

 Pages of Outstanding Interest